Pratik-sys/test-API/README.md

  ## API

 - API that returns the PAN data, when given the PAN number as input.
-The API is made using [Flask Restex](https://flask-restx.readthedocs.io/en/latest/quickstart.html)
+The API is made using [Flask Restex](https://flask-restx.readthedocs.io/en/latest/quickstart.html) and [MongoEngine](http://docs.mongoengine.org/tutorial.html) for storing the user PAN details.
+The [Flask-JWT-Extended](https://flask-jwt-extended.readthedocs.io/en/stable/basic_usage/) for managing the authentication using JWT Bearer tokens.

 ###  Runing the API